Is My Cat Sick?

 Changes in water consumption may be more difficult to observe, especially in cats that spend time outdoors or drink from toilets and sinks.
 Increased water intake can be an early indicator of thyroid problems, kidney disease, diabetes or other conditions.

-If food and water intake is questionable, your can measure the food and water given, and then measure what remains after 24 hours to get a more accurate picture of actual consumption.
+If food and water intake are questionable, your can measure the food and water given, and then measure what remains after 24 hours to get a more accurate picture of actual consumption.

 Unintentional Weight Loss or Gain